China’s Asymmetric Statecraft

 Asian studies scholars, political scientists, historians, and policy analysts will each find valuable insights in this original and important work.

-Yuxing Huang is an associate professor in the Department of International Relations at Tsinghua University.
+Yuxing Huang is a professor at Renmin University of China.
 His work has appeared in English in the Chinese Journal of International Politics and an edited volume of the Harvard Cold War Studies Book Series.
 His work in Chinese has appeared in World Economics and Politics [Shijie Jingji yu Zhengzhi], Guoji Zhengzhi Kexue [Quarterly Journal of International Politics], and Lengzhan Guojishi Yanjiu [Cold War International History Studies], among other publications.
 He is a co-author of A Theory of Interventions among Nations: Practice of Spring and Autumn Era and Implications for Modern China.

 Introduction: Understanding China’s Regional Diplomacy